 Naming of Assembly, Namespace

 CS/NAN10 Do name the assembly and the corresponding namespace according to the structure of the sources in the source control system with the prefix Bosch.SecuritySystems added.
-Subfolders in the project yields to a corresponding suffix in the namespace.
+Portable projects use the same namespace as the corresponding non-portable projects.

 Example: